LupaDigital25/data-preprocessing/README.md

 - `topics.txt`: List of unique cleaned topic labels used in the dataset.
 - `topics.json`: Dictionary mapping original raw topics to cleaned and standardized versions.
+- `wordlist_utf8.txt`: A list of words used for filtering and cleaning the text data.
+Source: [Dicionários Natura](https://natura.di.uminho.pt/download/sources/Dictionaries/wordlists/).

 ## Output